TosiDrop/.github/profile/README.md

 # TosiDrop

-TosiDrop is a distribution platform for Cardano and Ergo.
+TosiDrop is a distribution platform for Cardano.

 <!--